 Pix is a wine discovery platform whose mission is “to connect people with the right bottle for the moment.”
 And it’s not just a search engine; its independent publication The Drop shares vivid writing that “helps readers understand how wine fits into their lives.”
 If you’re a wine lover, what a great opportunity to share that love with others!
 Rolling deadline.

 The online publication Hidden Compass advertises itself as “a place that celebrates the nerds of the world.
 And everyone is a nerd about something.”
 While features should center on travel and discovery, authors can weave in science, culture, art, history, or any other passion.
 Stories should be between 1,500 and 2,500 words.
 For details and a listing of possible themes (and to see some cool stories!), visit the website.
 Rolling deadline.

-Information about contests, markets, and grants is provided as a service to writers, and is not an endorsement of any particular contest or sponsoring organization.
-Always check contest websites for complete rules.
+This information is provided as a service to writers and is not an endorsement of any particular contest, company, or sponsoring organization.
+Always check websites for complete rules.